 In order for corporate governance to be assimilated by companies, a mechanism that fulfills the requirements of corporate governance is required.
 The board of directors is a mechanism that is constituted independently of managers and shareholders.
 The presence of the board facilitates the comprehension of corporate governance regulations.
 The board of directors ensures that the company increases in value and maintains its existence by preventing the conflict of interests of shareholders and managers.
 These roles emphasize the significance of the board.
 Another factor that renders the board of directors important is that the board provides the managers with consultancy and leadership.
 Subsequently, the board of directors prevents injustices that may arise by ensuring internal control (Hermalin and Weisbach, 2001).
-Basic functions of the board of directors include establishing the company's compliance with the legislation, ensuring that the company has a sound risk management process, and effective management of the relations with the shareholders (Gözüm, 2012).
+Basic functions of the board of directors include establishing the company's long-term strategy, monitoring the performance of the senior management and the company's compliance with the legislation, ensuring that the company has a sound risk management process, and effective management of the relations with the shareholders (Gözüm, 2012).